Cedar Tree Class - Year 3/4

 TIMES TABLES: Instant recall of all times tables up to x12 is a crucial foundation of mathematics.
 This year, the government is introducing a statutory Multiplication Tables Check for Year 4s around the country.
 We strongly advise regular practice at home for Years 3 and 4 - this could include chanting, copying them out, being tested by an adult, or using online resources - e.g. TT Rockstars, Hit the Button, Mathletics, Maths Frame, or Topmarks.
 Squeebles is also a very popular and effective app used by parents for maths (and spellings!).

 SPELLINGS: These are given every Friday and tested the following Friday.
-Children can also learn the various Word Walls of essential high-frequency spellings by logging onto our Spelling App (scroll down to the bottom of this page).
+Children can also learn the various Word Walls of essential high-frequency spellings by logging onto our Spelling App (see below).
 Log-in details are in the back of their reading record.

 PE: Cedar Tree Class have PE every Wednesday and Friday.
 On these days, children should arrive in school in their PE kits and will stay in their kits all day.
 Children may also wear a school jumper or plain hoodie.